 for the last couple of days, I have been going through all my old Bonsai related pictures on paper, to look for ones I can use to accompany the new Bonsai stories I am planning to write and post on my website soon.
 I would like to share with you some of this pictures I found because they hold precious memories of my beginning days in Bonsai.

 Above: Juniperus regida.
-This small tree was one of my first attempts to style a imported tree from Japan.
+This small tree was one of my first attempts to style an imported tree from Japan.
 This picture is shot in 1994, during my monthly meeting at my first Bonsai club “Koya” in Bleiswijk Holland.
 Later that same year this tree was entered in the annual Bonsai show of the N.B.V (Dutch Bonsai Association).
-That was my first entry in a important show.
+That was my first entry in an important show.
 Sadly this wonderful tree died in 1997.

-Hope you enjoyed these old pictures as much as I did when I re discovered them!
+Hope you enjoyed these old pictures as much as I did when I rediscovered them!

 Hans van Meer.